 NAMD should be portable to any parallel platform with a modern C++ compiler to which Charm and Converse have been ported.
-Precompiled NAMD 2.11b2 binaries are available for download for the following platforms:
+Precompiled NAMD 2.11 binaries are available for download for the following platforms:

-- Windows (XP, etc.) on x86 or x86-64 processors - Mac OS X on Intel processors - Linux on x86 or x86-64 processors - Linux on x86-64 processors with NVIDIA GPUs (CUDA)
+- Windows (7, 8, 10, etc.) on x86-64 processors - Mac OS X on Intel processors - Linux on x86-64 processors - Windows, Mac OS X, or Linux with NVIDIA GPUs (CUDA)